lachugin-al/easytestwrite/README.md

 - FFmpeg: before tests, `checkFfmpeg` is executed.
 Install FFmpeg (see the “Getting Started” section) if video recording is enabled.
 - Node.js: downloaded and used automatically.
 A global installation of Appium and drivers is not required.
 - You can also set the URL via `src/test/resources/config.properties` (`appium.url=...`).
 A CLI parameter `-Pappium.url=...` will override the config value for the current run.

+### Configuration sources and precedence
+Configuration values can be provided from multiple sources.
+Priority (highest first):
+1. JVM system properties (-Dkey=value) and Gradle -P parameters (forwarded as system properties by the build).
+2. .env file variables or environment variables (both key and UPPER_SNAKE_CASE forms are supported).
+3. src/test/resources/config.properties.
+4. Built-in defaults.

+Examples:
+- `-Pappium.url` or `-Dappium.url` overrides `APPIUM_URL`/.env and `config.properties`.
+- In .env, you can use `APPIUM_URL` or `appium.url`.
+Dotted names are also resolved in uppercase underscore form: `appium.url` -> `APPIUM_URL`.

+(See src/main/kotlin/app/config/AppConfig.kt for implementation details.)

 ### Running Tests with Tags
 To run tests with specific tags, use the `-Ptag` parameter: